RESIDENCE HALL RULES & REGULATIONS

 - Courtesy and Quiet hours are enforced.

 - No loitering is allowed in the main lobby area.
 This also pertains to inside and outside of the entrance ways and main desk foyer areas.

-- Residence Life staff members (including student staff) have the authority to dismiss persons from the lobby.
+- University staff members (including student staff) have the authority to dismiss persons from the lobby.

 Possession and/or use of candles, incense, fireworks (including sparklers), or other open flame apparatus is prohibited within university-operated housing.
-Supervised candles and incense are permitted in the Village.
-Grills (outside of the George Forman Type) are only permitted at Village houses.
+Supervised candles and incense are permitted in the Village Houses and Apartments.
+Grills (outside of the George Forman Type) are only permitted outside the Village houses.

 Students and guests may not possess an animal other than fish and properly attended assistance animals for individuals with disabilities that have been registered through the Office of Disability Services.
 Aquariums are to be limited to 10 gallons or less.

 Residents of the Village houses have the ability to have specific pets.
-Approval for all animals must be received from the Village Manager and the Village pet policy must be followed.
+Approval for all animals must be received from the Area Coordinator for Graduate and Family Housing and the Village pet policy must be followed.

 Students may not use multiple-outlet connections unless they are a power strip with a built-in circuit breaker that is clearly marked, carries an Underwriter’s Laboratory (U.L.) approval, has a maximum load of 15 amps and is plugged directly into a wall electrical outlet.
-Extension cords must be heavy duty extension cords and used properly.
+Extension cords must be heavy duty (no less than 12 gauge) extension cords and used properly.